jlviper44/Prismatic-Player/README.md

 ## Setup Instructions (Easy)
 1. Enter your username and click submit
-- If you are having trouble with signing in on Mac, switch your deafult web browser to Safari and try again
+- If you are having trouble with signing in on Mac, switch your default web browser to Safari and try again
 - If you are having trouble with signing in on either operating system, try clearing your cookies and website data.
 2. A pop-up window will appear prompting you to sign in.
 Sign-in and agree to the terms and conditions.
 3. After clicking agree, you will be directed to a blank website.
 Copy and Paste the Url into the Callback Url Entry!